notetiene/expand-block/README.md

 A small library that adds expand/collapse functionality on the `HTMLElement` object prototype.

+## Building
+To build this library, open the terminal and execute the following
+commands:

+> npm install

+On success:

+> gulp

+If everything went correctly, you should get 4 files:

+1. expand-block.min.js: The minified file to use.
+2. expand-block.min.js.map: The sourcemap file used for debugging `expand-block.min.js` (if using that file).
+3. expand-block.js: The file before it was minified.
+4. expand-block.js.map: The sourcemap file for debugging `expand-block.js`.

 ## Installation

 Simply load the `expand-block.js` file.
 This library automatically